MindsCraft/mindscraft.dev/README-env.md

 1. Copy the `.env.example` file to create your own `.env` and `.env.local` files
 2. Update the values in `.env.local` with your actual configuration
 3. Make sure not to commit `.env.local` to your repository (it should be in `.gitignore`)

+## Production Environment Variables

+When deploying to production, you'll need to set up environment variables for your production environment:

+1. Copy the `.env.production.example` file to create a `.env.production` file
+2. Update the values with your production configuration
+3. For hosting providers like Vercel or Netlify, set these variables in their dashboard instead

+Important production variables to set:

+- `NEXT_PUBLIC_SITE_URL`: Set this to your production domain (e.g., https://mindscraft.dev)
+- `NEXTAUTH_URL`: Set this to the same value as NEXT_PUBLIC_SITE_URL
+- `NEXTAUTH_SECRET`: Generate a new secure random string for production
+- `DATABASE_URL`: If you're using a production database, set this to your database connection string

+For more detailed information about deploying to production, see the [Deployment Guide](./docs/DEPLOYMENT.md).

 ## Notes on Environment Variables in Next.js